emqx/cloud-docs/en_US/create/dedicated.md

    **Choose Region**: Choose the region to deploy EMQX Cloud.
 To deploy your EMQX Cloud in a different region, you can submit a request via a [ticket](../feature/tickets.md) or [email][cloud-support@emqx.io].

-   **Choose Specification**: Each specification has different limits on the maximum number of connections and transactions per second (TPS), which can be upgraded or downgraded in later stages.
+   **Choose Tier**: Each tier has different limits on the maximum number of connections and transactions per second (TPS), which can be upgraded or downgraded in later stages.

    **Billing Method**: Choose between **Hourly billing** or Annual prepaid (with a 15% of discount).